-Some common Data Hogs are activities you choose to do, like media streaming and online gaming.
+Some common Data Hogs are activities you specifically choose to do, like streaming media or online gaming.

-But there are also processes that may run in the background of your system(s) that you may not think about, or even know are running, that can use up heaps of data.
-System updates, automatic updates, and cloud syncs can be big Data Hogs.
+But there are also processes that may run in the background of your devices that you may not think about, or even know are running, that can use up heaps of data.
+System updates, automatic updates and cloud syncs can be big Data Hogs.

 For specific tips related to saving data while streaming, see our full guide:

 System and app auto-updates can unexpectedly launch your monthly data usage through the roof and slow down your connection for other tasks if you're not careful.